The mass of $^{101}$Sn and Bayesian extrapolations to the proton drip line

-The stability of the BMC extrapolations can be probed by introducing or removing mass data in the training.
-Predictions for $^{96-99}$Sn were repeated by exchanging the LEBIT mass data for $^{101,103}$Sn with the mass data reported in the AME2020.
-The individual changes to Table~\ref{tab:BMC_predictions} are $<0.1$\,MeV, demonstrating that the framework does not rely solely on systematic trends from neighboring nuclei.
+The stability of the BMC extrapolations can be probed by introducing or removing mass data in the training and calculating the changes to Table~\ref{tab:BMC_predictions} and the predicted mass of $^{100}$Sn.
+The predictions for $^{96-100}$Sn were thus repeated by exchanging the LEBIT mass data for $^{101,103}$Sn with the mass data reported in the AME2020.
+The individual changes to Table~\ref{tab:BMC_predictions} and the predicted mass value for $^{100}$Sn are $<0.1$\,MeV, demonstrating that the framework does not rely solely on systematic trends from neighboring nuclei.

-To shed light on the $^{100}$Sn mass discrepancy reported in Ref.~\cite{Mougeot2021}, the BMC predictions for $\Delta_{3n}$ are plotted in Fig.~\ref{fig:3pointLEBIT}.
-BMC training and validation data are the same as in Fig.~\ref{fig:Sn_Sp_with_stats}.
-Based on the BMC predictions, our calculations exhibit a preference for $\beta$-decay $Q$-value of $^{100}$Sn reported at GSI~\cite{Hinke2012}, within the 1$\sigma$ credible interval.
-To further support this conclusion, Fig.~\ref{fig:Sn_Sp_with_stats} also shows $S_{1n}$ and $S_{2n(2p)}$ separation energies with the ${}^{100}$Sn mass taken from the RIKEN study~\cite{Lubos2019}.
-Again, our results show a preference for the GSI value~\cite{Hinke2012} for ${}^{100}$Sn.
-This is in line with the \textit{ab-initio} calculations from Ref.~\cite{Mougeot2021}.
+An ambiguity still exists regarding the ground state spin and parity of ${}^{101}$Sn~\cite{seweryniak2007single, Darby2010, yakhelef2024neutron, PhysRevC.102.014304, fqfz-rf2c} that cannot be resolved with a precise mass value for $^{101}$Sn.
+Different theoretical models predict varying configurations in ${}^{101}$Sn.
+Shell-model calculations based on realistic interactions favor $7/2^+$ as the ground state of $^{101}$Sn and $5/2^+$ as the ground state of $^{103}$Sn~\cite{Darby2010}. \textit{Ab-initio} methods~\cite{PhysRevLett.120.152503} predict near degeneracy of both $2d_{5/2}$ and $1g_{7/2}$ states.
+With regards to our DFT predictions, both $2d_{5/2}$ and $1g_{7/2}$ one-quasineutron states are close in energy.
+It should be noted, however, that many-body correlations, such as pairing, are expected to significantly contribute to the ground state energy of ${}^{101}$Sn\cite{Darby2010}.
+To fully address this important question, a measurement of the magnetic moment of $^{101}$Sn is called for.